This Geek Life Blog logo, Live Your Geek

 My First Star Wars Experience

-I had to know more – needed to stay immersed in this world, even after our binge-fest and even after the last trilogy.
-Which, if I’m being honest, didn’t shine as brightly as the originals.
-Yet, I was still able to find characters and themes that I loved and appreciated, even if the last three movies weren’t my favorite.
+Even after the last trilogy – which, if I’m being honest, didn’t shine as brightly as the originals – I was still able to find characters and themes that I loved and appreciated, even if the last three movies weren’t my favorite.
 I dove into the books and even re-watched some of the movies for details I didn’t catch before.
 Before I knew it, I was fully submerged into this Universe, and I had no inclination of pulling myself out.

 I started collecting figurines, artwork, jewelry, pins, bookbags, and clothing and expressing my excitement for Star Wars out loud and in public.

-I vowed never to ask a fan a question again, and instead harassed hubs with all the questions, theories, and facts I found out as I delved even further into the lore.
+After that, I found myself pulling back a little—keeping my questions closer to home.
+Instead, I harassed poor hubs with all my questions, theories, and facts as I discovered them and delved even further into the lore.

 Star Wars at DragonCon

 DragonCon.
-I was still a new fan and a new cosplayer, so I put together a Lady Vader costume with a half mask, black outfit, and wig that resembled Vader’s mask.
-We wandered into the Star Wars panel room and there was Doctor Aphra cosplayer.
-I had just started reading the comics and almost lost my mind when I saw her.
-Thinking back, I don’t remember if I came on too excited, but when the panel was over and I complimented her cosplay and asked her for a picture, she rolled her eyes.
+I was still a new fan and a new cosplayer, so I put together a Lady Vader costume with a half mask, long black coat-dress, and wig that resembled Vader’s mask.
+It wasn’t going to win any awards, but I loved that costume.
+We wandered into the Star Wars panel room and there was a Doctor Aphra cosplayer.
+I had just started reading the comics and was so excited to see someone cosplaying her.
+Thinking back, I don’t remember if I came on too strong with my excitement, but when the panel was over, I went to compliment her on the amazing cosplay and asked her for a picture.
+She rolled her eyes.
 Literally rolled her eyes before posing with a huge attitude.
-I felt like I had been slapped on the wrist for daring to bother such an important cosplayer, even though I had no idea who she was.
-After a similar second interaction with her the next year, I vowed to never have any interactions with her again.
+I felt deflated, but thanked her for the photo and left.
+After a similar interaction with her the next year, I realized that she was not my person.
+And that’s okay.

 Another year, another DragonCon, another Star Wars panel interaction.
 I attended a panel where they asked for volunteers to put on a skit.
-Still excited, and not having learned my lesson, I raised my hand to volunteer.
+Shakespeare, maybe?
+Still excited, and obviously not having learned my lesson from the previous year, I raised my hand to volunteer.
 The woman in charge frowned when she stepped in front of me and contemplated which character to give me.
-She begrudgingly handed me the ugliest alien lifeform in the batch and I found out during the skit that I was to die as soon as the skit started.
-As she moved on to the person next to me, she smiled and handed her Princess Leia.
-I played my part despite my hurt feelings and left.
-For the next six or seven DragonCons, I refused to return to that panel room or participate in any Star Wars panel programs.
+She studied me and then begrudgingly handed me the ugliest alien lifeform mask in the batch, and I realized that I was going to die as soon as the skit started.
+As she moved on to the person next to me, her entire demeanor changed as she smiled and handed her the part for Princess Leia.
+I felt so embarrassed, but played my part despite my hurt feelings and left.

 My Growing Love of Star Wars